February 7th announcement

 US Edition – advance reading copies have arrived

 Very excited to open a large brown envelope this morning.
-Inside were advance reading copies of the US edition of Refugee 87, which Little, Brown will be publishing in June 2019.
+Inside were advance reading copies of Refugee 87 (the US edition of Boy 87), which Little, Brown will be publishing in June 2019.

 BookTrust School Library Packs announced